barkleylikecharles/employee-tracker/README.md

-# employee-tracker
+# Employee Tracker

 ## Badges
 ![NPM](https://img.shields.io/badge/npm-CB3837?style=plastic&logo=npm&logoColor=white)
 ![NodeJS](https://img.shields.io/badge/node-6DA55F?style=plastic&logo=node.js&logoColor=white)

-## Languages Used

 ## Description
+Welcome to my Employee Tracker.
+This application is ideal for a small business owners to keep track of their employee roster, salary data, and department information.
+View all current employees and their respective information in one place.
+Adding new employees, roles, and departments is a user friendly and streamline process.

 ## Installation
-User must clone the repo at
+User may clone the repo here https://github.com/barkleylikecharles/employee-tracker

-and then do a npm init in their terminal to intiate all packages.
+Next step is to run an npm init in their terminal to intiate all packages.

-npm start to begin
+npm start to begin prompts

 ## License
 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)